Dima Von-Der-Flaass: Scientific work

 Von der Flaass specialized in combinatorics as a research fellow at the Sobolev Institute of Mathematics.
 His main interests lay in graph theory and coding theory.
 Over 25 years of work, he published a significant number of research papers, and in the last 10 years, his results were recognized four times as among the most important in the institute’s annual reports.

 As a result, Von der Flaass became a well-known specialist in his field.
 However, the diversity and versatility of his creative nature prevented him from formalizing a doctoral dissertation based on his many published results.
 Only under years of pressure from his superiors and with technical support from colleagues at the institute did he prepare his doctoral dissertation, "The Algebraic Method in Combinatorial Problems."
 It successfully passed all levels of evaluation and was even listed in the Higher Attestation Commission bulletin.
 However, it was ultimately never defended, as the candidate was unwilling to spend a few more days on it.

-Even during his postgraduate studies, Von der Flaass repeatedly demonstrated his ability to quickly and deeply grasp almost any issue across various fields of mathematics.
-He was a walking encyclopedia on all matters of algebraic combinatorics and graph theory, possessed a sharp "Olympiad-style" mind, and had the ability to skim through any mathematical paper while still absorbing its key ideas.
-He dedicated considerable effort to popularizing mathematics among mathematicians and students, frequently giving lectures on various topics in a highly engaging manner.

 Even while terminally ill, Von der Flaass remained deeply engaged in science.
 In his last three months, he wrote three papers and conceived another, continued solving and discussing Olympiad problems, corresponded with colleagues, and searched the internet for old but important works in group theory, algebra, and combinatorics, attempting to uncover their underlying philosophical depth.

 Dmitry Germanovich von der Flaass died from esophageal cancer on June 10, 2010.

 In 2012, a collection of memoirs about him was published.
 A posthumous publication of his doctoral dissertation was also planned.